sbk.org Magazin Arbeitgeberservice Leistungserbringende Karriere Unternehmen Presse & Politik Search

 Medical treatment during your pregnancy

-Receive extra health checks during pregnancy with SBK.
+Receive extra health checks during pregnancy with SBK

+Will it be a boy or a girl?
+This question is certainly exciting for parents-to-be.
+The most important thing, however, is that you and your baby are well taken care of.
 Comprehensive antenatal medical care is intended to ensure that health risks to the mother or child are detected early on.
 With the very first health checks, you are laying the most important foundations for ensuring you and your baby are both doing well.

-Medical care during pregnancy includes a big check-up at the beginning of the pregnancy as well as regular check-ups with three ultrasound examinations for a medically unremarkable pregnancy.
+• Medical care during pregnancy includes a big check-up at the beginning of the pregnancy as well as regular check-ups with three ultrasound examinations for a medically unremarkable pregnancy.

 Of course, we take care of all other health checks, too, provided that these are medically necessary.
 Your doctor will decide which additional examinations are important for you.
 Your doctor can then invoice us directly for these additional check-ups via your SBK healthcare card.
 In particular, women with high-risk pregnancies are likely to need additional check-ups, such as extra ultrasound screenings, as the doctor sees fit.
 You can find more information about which additional check-ups are possible with SBK on the SBK-Babyglück page.